IBMCP4I/cp4i-workshop-appconnect-salesforce-lab/README.md

 Congratulations !
 You successfully completed the following key tasks in this lab:

-* Created an API by importing an OpenAPI definition for an existing REST service.
+* Connected to Salesforce
+* Created an App Connect designer flow to push client data to Salesforce contacts.
+* Deployed the flow as an Integration Server in App Connect Dashboard
 * Configured a  ClientID/API Key  for security set up a proxy to the existing API.
-* Tested the API in the API Connect developer toolkit.
+* Tested the flow with new data.
-* Deployed the Stock Trader app and configured it to use the API you created.
-* Tested the Stock Trader app to make sure it successfully uses your API.